numpy/numpy/doc/source/user/how-to-verify-bug.rst

         1.18.4 3.7.5 (default, Nov  7 2019, 10:50:52) [GCC 8.3.0]

 *******************************
-1. Set up a virtual environment
+1. set up a virtual environment
 *******************************

 Create a new directory, enter into it, and set up a virtual environment using